l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 is good enough) is a viable tactic.
 You can't trust the response.

-Clearly, at the very least, this requires a period of adjustment, combined with honest education and training.
+Clearly, at the very least, this requires a period of adjustment, combined with honest education and training: the outputs from these tools need to be treated quite differently.
 Both of which most of us were not given before being exposed to it.

 And their generated responses sound very plausible and confident;